 If you want to advance, click on one of the following links:

-- Hospitality and tourism: two industries intertwined in hotel managment and tourism management.
+- Hospitality and tourism: two industries intertwined in hotel management and tourism management.

 - Hospitality: definition and what is studied in the hospitality industry.